hero background image

 Pre-implementation

-• Map out crucial workflows, create the project plan, and set the estimates
+• Map out crucial workflows, create the project plan, and set time and budget estimates

 • Establish a data governance strategy to ensure an effective and sustainable transition to the new system